contao/docs/docs/manual/guides/install-test-versions.en.md

 When updating packages via Composer (either directly via the command line or via the Contao Manager), usually only _stable_ packages will be installed, at least with the default setup of the _Contao Managed Edition_ for example.
-Therefore we one needs to make a few adjustments to the `composer.json` of your project, in order for Composer to install the release candidate or development version.
+Therefore, we only need to make a few adjustments to the `composer.json` of your project, in order for Composer to install the release candidate or development version.
 After changing the `composer.json`, a full package update needs to be executed of course.